lisette-subset/technical-journal/content/docs/networks/routing/intradomain-routing/02_routing.md

 ### Dijikstra's Algorithm

+Note that in link state algorithms, the nodes know the netowrk topologies up front, Dijikstra's is used to compute shortest paths.

 $u$ - root node

 $v$ - any other non root node

-$D(v)$ - cost of the current **least cost path** from u to v p(v) - previous node along the current least cost path from u -> v (temp variable) c(u,v) - the cost form u to directly attached neighbor v N' - subset of nodes along the current least cost path from u to v w - loop temp variable, least cost path from previous iteration of the loop
+$D(v)$ - cost of the current **least cost path** from u to v

+p(v) - previous node along the current least cost path from u -> v (temp variable)

+c(u,v) - the cost form u to directly attached neighbor v

+N - set of routers/nodes (including the current node)

+N' - subset of nodes along the current least cost path from u to v (their least cost path is definitively known)

+w - loop temp variable, least cost path from previous iteration of the loop

+The graph G is G = (N,E), where E is the set of links/edges between each node/router.

 init step:
 - initialize all currently known least cost paths from u to its direct neigbors